esby-space/panda-canvas/README.md

 - add transformations for images and drawings
 - add interface to interact with html elements
 - scene loader and handler
+- support multiple instances of panda in one page